 My hair was not David Lynch at the beach like I wanted because I had not been in salt water or hair product.
 It was making it so I couldn’t see.
 I did what you do in a city and got a free haircut.
 Afterward I tried on $500 sunglasses and realized I need $500 sunglasses to go with my free haircut.
 Instead I bought a white t shirt and some falafel on rice.

 I spent time looking for the Earth Room and when I found it it turned out to be closed for the summer.
-I sat in the lobby outside the elevator and drank the rest of the water from my kombucha bottle.
+I sat in the lobby outside the elevator of whatever apartments or offices were in the building and drank the rest of the water from my kombucha bottle.
 A man walked out from the stairway and nodded to me with a look of knowing.
 I gazed out the door, thinking about my breath.
 A dog came up and licked my face.
-I plugged in my phone under some mailboxes.
+I plugged my phone in under some mailboxes and waited for a while before taking a bird of paradise and using it to smash car windows.
 A cop walked by and waved.
-I took a bird of paradise and smashed car windows.

 I walked two miles to meet my middle-school-best-friend, Serrana, at the sports bar next to her apartment.
 Mexico won their game so her boyfriend could sleep again, and she could go back to work/catch up with me.
 She is writing/directing plays and might get a job selling glasses.
+I thought about having those $500 glasses on my face.
 I took the subway back to Brooklyn and bought snacks.
 I was trying to think of a host-gift that wouldn’t just inconvenience the host so I bought coconut water.

 Sandra and Chris came by to return Kristen’s boyfriend’s sleeping bag to me at 1 am.
 After <1.5 hours sleep I lugged a hundred pounds of supplies-suitcases across subway gates.
 At the last turn-sculpture help came from one benevolent stranger, asking me if I was coming to or going from NY.
 I said I couldn’t tell but I definitely wanted to be her roommate.